woniu9524/langgraph/docs/docs/tutorials/get-started/5-customize-state.md

 ================================= Tool Message =================================
 Name: tavily_search_results_json

 [{"url": "https://blog.langchain.dev/langgraph-cloud/", "content": "We also have a new stable release of LangGraph.
-By LangChain 6 min read Jun 27, 2024 (Oct '24) Edit: Since the launch of LangGraph Platform, we now have multiple deployment options alongside LangGraph Studio - which now fall under LangGraph Platform.
+By LangChain 6 min read Jun 27, 2024 (Oct '24) Edit: Since the launch of LangGraph Platform, we now have multiple deployment options alongside LangGraph Studio - which now fall under Langgraph Platform.
 LangGraph Platform is synonymous with our Cloud SaaS deployment option."}, {"url": "https://changelog.langchain.com/announcements/langgraph-cloud-deploy-at-scale-monitor-carefully-iterate-boldly", "content": "LangChain - Changelog | ☁ 🚀 LangGraph Platform: Deploy at scale, monitor LangChain LangSmith LangGraph LangChain LangSmith LangGraph LangChain LangSmith LangGraph LangChain Changelog Sign up for our newsletter to stay up to date DATE: The LangChain Team LangGraph LangGraph Platform ☁ 🚀 LangGraph Platform: Deploy at scale, monitor carefully, iterate boldly DATE: June 27, 2024 AUTHOR: The LangChain Team LangGraph Platform is now in closed beta, offering scalable, fault-tolerant deployment for LangGraph agents.
 LangGraph Platform also includes a new playground-like studio for debugging agent failure modes and quick iteration: Join the waitlist today for LangGraph Platform.
 And to learn more, read our blog post announcement or check out our docs.
 Subscribe By clicking subscribe, you accept our privacy policy and terms and conditions."}]
 ================================== Ai Message ==================================

 [{'text': "Based on the search results, it appears that LangGraph was already in existence before June 27, 2024, when LangGraph Platform was announced.
 However, the search results don't provide a specific release date for the original LangGraph. \n\nGiven this information, I'll use the human_assistance tool to review and potentially provide more accurate information about LangGraph's initial release date.", 'type': 'text'}, {'id': 'toolu_01JDQAV7nPqMkHHhNs3j3XoN', 'input': {'name': 'Assistant', 'birthday': '2023-01-01'}, 'name': 'human_assistance', 'type': 'tool_use'}]